Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Experimental results and discussion

 \subsection{Axial stress-strain response}

-Fig.~\ref{fig:70percent920} shows the axial stress-strain diagram for HTM syntactic foams at the filling fractions $\phi = 0\%$ (unfilled), 2\%, 10\%, and 40\%, up to compressive strains of 50\%.
-At dilute filling fractions $\phi \leq 10\%$, the small-strain stiffness increases with increasing filling fraction with the samples exhibiting nonlinear elastic behaviour \cite{ogden1997non}.
-At $\phi = 40\%$ the material instead exhibits conventional syntactic foam behaviour \cite{gibson1999cellular}; the emergence of a linear region at small strains, a graded plateau region at medium strains, and strong densification at large strains.
+Fig.~\ref{fig:70percent920} shows the axial stress-strain diagram for HTM syntactic foams at the filling fractions $\phi = 0\%$ (unfilled), 10\%, 20\%, 30\%, and 40\%, up to compressive strains of 50\%.
+We observe that the samples exhibit nonlinear elastic behaviour typical of a polymeric material \cite{ogden1997non} at dilute filling fractions $\phi \leq 10\%$.
+At non-dilute filling fractions, the samples exhibit conventional syntactic foam behaviour \cite{gibson1999cellular}: the emergence of a linear region at small strains, a graded plateau region at medium strains, and strong densification at large strains.
 Fig.~\ref{fig:ss25920} presents a zoom-in of Fig.~\ref{fig:ss70920} up to 5\% strain, clearly demonstrating small-strain stiffening effects.
-The results for $\phi = 40\%$ suggests that microsphere buckling significantly influences the macroscale foam response.
+The results for $\phi >10\%$ suggest that interaction effects between closer-packed HTMs, in addition to the buckling response of individual HTMs, significantly influence the macroscale foam response.